UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API reference:** <a href="#tag/Requests/paths/~1api~1v1~1sign~1{pk}/post">Sign</a>

-In this step we are going to issue the digital signature certificate and sign all documents previously uploaded for the signature request.
+In this step, the request changes to **ISSUED** status, which means digital signature certificate is created and inmediately signs all previously uploaded documents associated to the signature request.

 Call the sign endpoint with the request id and json parameters containing the OTP: